Priya2501/TemplateBuddy/README.md

 5) Open localhost:5000 in any browser.

-- For steps 2 - 5make sure you are inside TemplateBuddy directory.
+- For steps 2 - 5, make sure you are inside TemplateBuddy directory.

 ## Contributing
 <span id="contribute"></span>